presstofan/academic-kickstart/content/post/secure-shinyproxy/index.md

 ### Step 2: Setting up `ShinyProxy Machine`

 SSH to the `ShinyProxy Machine` and git pull your own configuration repo `shinyproxy-docker-compose-demo` (or some other name you specified).
 The structure of the files and directory should remain the same.
-You should already have the Docker Engine and Docker Compose installed.
+You should already have the Docker Engine and docker-compose installed.
 Start the Docker service:

 ```{sh}
 sudo service docker start